Maryann Welch

 About Maryann

-She holds a master's degree in education with a focus on literacy and has completed the FCSN Parent Consultant Training Institute and the Wrightslaw Advocacy Bootcamp.
-Maryann is also a certified Charting the Life Course Ambassador and Foundations Presenter.
+Maryann Welch, M.Ed., is a mother of three, including one child with complex needs who is autistic.
+She holds a master's degree in education and has completed several programs, including the Family Leadership Series, FCSN Parent Consultant Training Institute, and the Wrightslaw Advocacy Bootcamp.
+Maryann is a certified Charting the Life Course Ambassador, Foundations Presenter, and she actively participates in the Massachusetts Community of Practice for Supporting Families.

 Karen Claudio